 How to deal with withdrawal from smoking

-Giving up nicotine can be difficult at first but here are some ways to look after yourself and help with withdrawal symptoms
+Giving up nicotine can be difficult at first but you can do it

-Usually when people quit smoking or vaping they experience withdrawal symptoms.
-This is a physical or psychological reaction to suddenly stopping an addictive drug.
-Nicotine is the addictive drug in cigarettes, tobacco, and e-cigarettes (vaping).
+Usually when people quit smoking or vaping they experience withdrawal symptoms, which are a physical or mental reaction to stopping using the drug.
+Nicotine is the drug in cigarettes, tobacco, and e-cigarettes (vaping) and although it is legal it is highly addictive.

-Withdrawal symptoms are temporary.
-The first two to three days after giving up smoking are the toughest.
-They usually stop within one to three months of quitting.
+Although withdrawal symptoms can be tough they are temporary.
+The first two to three days after giving up smoking are the hardest but they usually stop within one to three months of quitting.
+If you are experiencing withdrawal symptoms you can get past them and there are supports available to help.

 When you stop smoking your lungs will start to clear debris that has built up while you smoke.
 Cilia, small hair like structures in your lungs, start to grow back.
 Cilias’ job is to clear mucus from your lungs.
 This might cause you to develop a cough while your body clears out toxins and debris associated with smoking.